1stbtln/AI_Call_Assistant/README.md

-# AI_Call_AssistantAI Call Assistant
+AI Call Assistant
-This is a personal AI-powered call assistant that uses Twilio to automate phone calls.
+A simple AI-powered call assistant that uses Twilio to automate phone calls.
 The assistant can make test calls, generate responses, and handle basic phone interactions.

-🚀 Features
+Features
-✅ Makes automated phone calls using Twilio
+📞 Automated Calls – Initiates phone calls using Twilio.
-✅ Speaks predefined messages and interacts with users ✅ Designed for personal use (scheduling, reminders, etc.)
+🔊 Predefined Messages – Plays a test message and interacts with the user.
+🗓 Personal Scheduling Potential – Can be expanded to assist with reminders and appointments.
+⚡ Easy to Use – Simple setup and execution with Node.js.

-📌 How It Works
+How It Works
-Runs a Node.js script to initiate a Twilio call.
+The script runs a Node.js application that connects to Twilio.
-Uses Twilio Voice API to call a phone number.
+Twilio places a call to the specified phone number.
-Plays a test message and interacts with the recipient.
+A predefined message is played, and the system listens for responses.
-Can be expanded to handle personal scheduling tasks in the future.
+The interaction can be expanded to handle various automated tasks.
-🛠️ Installation & Setup
+Installation & Setup
-Clone the repository:
+1️⃣ Clone the Repository
 bash
 Copy
 Edit
 git clone https://github.com/your-username/AI-Call-Assistant.git
 cd AI-Call-Assistant
-Install dependencies:
+2️⃣ Install Dependencies
 bash
 Copy
 Edit
 npm install
-Set up environment variables in a .env file: ini
+3️⃣ Configure Environment Variables
+Create a .env file in the project directory and add your Twilio credentials:

+ini
 Copy
 Edit